endomapper/Endo-STTN/README.md

     - --framelimit: used to set the maximum number of frames per video (Default = 927).
     - --Dil: used to set the size of the structuring element used for dilation (Default = 8).
 If set to 0, no dilation will be made.

-    >>**_NOTE_**: The testing script for shifted masked used for the paper differs slightly in the processing of the masks.
-For similar results like the paper use the following [masks](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabrd0_ucl_ac_uk/ElxeqDa9yVxKuNmgmnB3jSoB09sn6AgKQ2GRJfIgZtvzVQ?e=NBbJiQ) already shifted instead of --shifted.
-Similarly, [quantifyResults.ipynb](./quantifyResults.ipynb) should also be eddited to use these masks and  _shifted_ should be set to False.

 <br />

-2. To test on all the test videos in your dataset, listed in your test.json (refer to [./dataset_prep/README.md](./dataset_prep/README.md)):
+2. To test on all the test videos in your dataset, listed in your test.json:
     ```
     python test.py --gpu <<INSERT GPU INDEX>> --overlaid \
     --output <<INSERT OUTPUT DIR>> \